Note: This post may contain affiliate links. Please see my disclosure page for more details.

 With a land mass just about the size of Spain, California is home to a stunning variety of landscapes: from arid deserts to lush pine forests.
 It’s grand on a scale that can’t be believed, home to both the tallest tree in the world (Hyperion in Sequoia National Park) and the tallest mountain in the contiguous United States (Mount Whitney in the Sierra Nevadas).
 It’s no surprise that California hikes are some of the most beautiful in the world as a result.

 While I’d like to think I’m a California expert, sadly, it’s far from the case.
 More than a decade away from my home state has made California seem almost foreign and exotic when I go home.
-Though I know a lot about the Bay Area, having grown up just outside San Francisco, so much of the state is still a mystery to me outside my one tiny area of awareness.
+Though I know a lot about the Bay Area and Lake Tahoe, having grown up just outside San Francisco, so much of the state is still a mystery to me outside my one tiny area of awareness.

 To help fill in the gaps, I got some travel bloggers to help me fill in my knowledge gaps of the top hikes in California that intrepid explorers simply can’t miss on their trip to the Golden State.